sharc-lab/RealProbe-doc/docs/source/getting_started.rst

 Build the LLVM Toolchain:
 Open a terminal or command prompt.
 Navigate to the directory containing the source files.
-Follow the build instructions specific to Vitis HLS to compile the toolchain. https://github.com/Xilinx/hls-llvm-project/tree/2023.1 for build.)
+Follow the `build instructions <https://github.com/Xilinx/hls-llvm-project/tree/2023.1>`_ link specific to Vitis HLS to compile the toolchain.
 Integration with RealProbe: After building, integrate the custom LLVM build with RealProbe as per the provided documentation.

 Step 4: Set Up Your HLS Project